 - SSID.
-The SSID is the unique name shared among all points in a wireless network.
-The SSID must be identical for all points in the wireless network.
-It is case sensitive, must not exceed 32 characters, and may be any keyboard character.
-Make sure this setting is the same for all points in your wireless network. - Channel.
+The SSID is the unique name shared among all devices in a wireless network.
+The SSID must be the same for all devices in the wireless network.
+It is case sensitive, must not exceed 32 characters, and may be any keyboard character. - Channel.
 Select the appropriate channel from the list provided to correspond with your network settings, between 1 and 11 (in North America).
 All points in your wireless network must use the same channel in order to function correctly.
 All points in your wireless network must use the same channel in order to function correctly.